uptonking/note4yaoo/note-components-react-in-action.md

 ## pieces

 - [I feel like one of the hardest parts about building a component library is getting past the initial decision-making friction.
 There are so many decisions you need to make right off of the bat](https://twitter.com/MCapoz/status/1283398811973488640).
-  - Monorepo or multirepo?
+  - Monorepo or multi-repo?
 Semantic versioning?
 TypeScript or JavaScript? webpack or rollup?
 CSS-in-JS or Sass?
 If you use CSS-in-JS, should you use styled-components or emotion?
   - I definitely try to mitigate risk as much as possible when making early decisions -- that's always a big part of my decision-making process.
-  - For example, when choosing between a monorepo and a multirepo approach for a component library, one reason I felt good about choosing a monorepo is that I believed it'd be an easily-reversible decision.
+  - For example, when choosing between a monorepo and a multi-repo approach for a component library, one reason I felt good about choosing a monorepo is that I believed it'd be an easily-reversible decision.
   - You can always pull packages out of the monorepo and put them in their own separate repo if you have to!